 - Kerrygold Naturally Softer Pure Irish Butter (tub) = 65 mg sodium

 - Aldi’s Countryside Creamery Sweet Cream Butter (Salted) = 90 mg sodium

 - Aldi’s Countryside Creamery Homestyle Spread vegetable oil spread = 100 mg sodium

-Or, of course, if you don’t want any salt in your butter, you can use Aldi’s Countryside Creamery Sweet Cream Unsalted Butter, which has 0 mg of sodium in a 1-tablespoon serving.
+(If you don’t want any salt in your butter, you can use Aldi’s Countryside Creamery Sweet Cream Unsalted Butter, which has 0 mg of sodium in a 1-tablespoon serving.)